String Views

 Strings are collections of characters and, as we covered in our earlier lessons, the specific type of character is something we may want to change.

-Just as std::string is an alias for std::basic_string<char>, so too is std::string_view an alias for std::basic_string_view<char>
+Just as std::string is an alias for std::basic_string<char>, std::string_view is an alias for std::basic_string_view<char>.

 We can use different character types by changing the template parameter.
 Below, we create a string view that uses wchar_t objects, which are 16-bit characters: